 Dance performances at the Chutzpah Festival in 2019 included the following:

 - ProArteDanza – a contemporary ballet performance of Beethoven’s 9th Symphony.
-Award-winning choreographers Robert Glumbek and Roberto Campanella present a refreshing and dynamic ballet.
-The performances are at the Norman Rothstein Theatre on October 26th and 28th at 8:00 pm and October 27th at 2:00 pm.
+Award-winning choreographers Robert Glumbek and Roberto Campanella presented a refreshing and dynamic ballet.
+The performances were at the Norman Rothstein Theatre on October 26th and 28th at 8:00 pm and October 27th at 2:00 pm.

-- MM Contemporary Dance – Italy’s MM Contemporary Dance Company performs at the Chutzpah!
+- MM Contemporary Dance – Italy’s MM Contemporary Dance Company performed at the Chutzpah!
 Festival with the Canadian premieres of Gershwin Suites and Schubert Frames.
-This performance is at the Norman Rothstein Theatre on November 1st and 4th at 8:00 pm, November 2nd at 2:00 pm and November 3rd at 7:00 pm.
+This performance was at the Norman Rothstein Theatre on November 1st and 4th at 8:00 pm, November 2nd at 2:00 pm and November 3rd at 7:00 pm.

 - UNA Projects – the Canadian premiere of Coloring, a dance performance intertwined with themes of identity, unity and mutual respect of queer histories.
-Through this performance, it is the hope that commonalities rather than differences are uncovered.
-The show is at the Norman Rothstein Theatre on November 15th and 16th at 8:00 pm and November 17th at 7:00 pm.
+Through this performance, it was the hope that commonalities rather than differences are uncovered.
+The show was at the Norman Rothstein Theatre on November 15th and 16th at 8:00 pm and November 17th at 7:00 pm.